system-er/Easy-Voxels-GDExtension/README.md

 delete_voxel "global_pos"
 get_voxel_type "global_pos"
 get_voxel_texture "global_pos", "nr"
-identify_voxel (with this you get the result of the voxel under the mouse in vector3i, seems buggy i will search...)
+identify_voxel (with this you get the result of the voxel under the mouse in vector3i)

+# changes:
+changed identify_voxel in voxelengine.cpp and added a test in demo/src/node3d.gd